 For earlobe piercing for a minor, we require the parent/guardian present and their valid form of government photo ID.
 We also need a birth certificate or other official document that verifies guardianship.
 If there is a different last name, multiple forms may be required.

 In the State of Virginia, anything other than earlobe piercings is considered body piercing by the DPOR.
-A client must be 16+ for a body piercing.
-If the client is 16 or 17, we require parent or guardian consent and presence during the procedure, as well as a valid form of photo ID and/or birth certificate for both minor and parent/guardian, with either matching last names or addresses to indicate that they are the parent or guardian.
+A client must be 16+ for a body piercing (except for nostril and cartilage piercings, a client can be 14+).
+If the client is getting a body piercing under 18, we require parent or guardian consent and presence during the procedure, as well as a valid form of photo ID and/or birth certificate for both minor and parent/guardian, with either matching last names or addresses to indicate that they are the parent or guardian.
 If the minor does not have a Driver’s license, we need both a birth certificate as well as a valid school photo ID with their full legal name to match.
 If they do not have any form of photo ID, we cannot verify their age or identity properly, and will not perform any body piercing procedure.

 For all other clients 18+, we require a valid form of government-issued photo ID, preferably Driver’s License, for our records and to verify that the client is of legal age.
 We will not perform any piercing without proper legal verification and documentation.